fkirc/embedded-capacitor/README.md

 ## Installation

 Before you install this project, ensure that regular Capacitor 2.X is working with your project (e.g. it should work in "fullscreen-mode").
+See https://capacitorjs.com/ for regular Capacitor instructions.
-Once you finished a regular Capacitor 2.X setup, replace your dependencies to `@capacitor/android` or `@capacitor/ios` as follows:
+Once you finished a regular Capacitor 2.X setup, follow the Android/iOS-specific instructions below.

+### Embedded Android

+Replace your `@capacitor/android` package as follows:

 `npm uninstall @capacitor/android`
 `npm install capacitor-embedded-android`

-`npm uninstall @capacitor/ios`
-`npm install capacitor-embedded-ios`

-Afterwards, follow the Android/iOS-specific instructions below.

-### Embedded Android

-Firstly, change your `capacitor.settings.gradle` to point to the replaced package:
+Next, change your `capacitor.settings.gradle` to point to the replaced package:

 ````Groovy
 include ':capacitor-android'
 project(':capacitor-android').projectDir = new File('../node_modules/capacitor-embedded-android/capacitor')
 ````

-Once this is working, I recommend to subclass `BridgeFragment` for embedded usage:
+Finally, I recommend to subclass `BridgeFragment` for embedded usage:

 ````Kotlin
 import android.os.Bundle